-The Laver project consists of three exploration licenses totaling 4 281 ha (Table 3).
-All licenses are currently in good standing with the Swedish Mining Inspectorate Bergsstaten.
+The Laver project consists of one exploration license totaling 2 232 ha (Table 3).
+The license is currently in good standing with the Swedish Mining Inspectorate Bergsstaten and will remain valid until a final decision is made regarding the newly applied Laver K nr 2 mining concession.
 The Laver deposit lies fully within the exploration license Laver nr 1002.